Warbo/chriswarbo-net/blog/2017-03-20-web_hosting_with_ipfs_and_nix.md

    offering the files I want, rather than attempting to lock-down a general-purpose gateway (e.g. with a URL-filtering reverse proxy).

-It would still be nice to use IPFS on the server, for fetching updates, storing and seeding the content.
+My current setup will push to both IPFS and my HTTP server, and update the IPNS name.
+This ensures the content's always in sync, and hence I can treat HTTP as a legacy fallback for those not browsing via IPFS.

+### Sync Troubles ###

-One approach I tried was to use the FUSE filesystem offered by IPFS, running my server straight out of the relevant IPNS directory.
-Whilst that works, it's unfortunately not very stable, presumably due to the resource requirements of the IPFS daemon compared to what my puny server can offer.
+One approach I tried was to use the FUSE filesystem offered by `go-ipfs`, running my HTTP server straight out of the relevant `/ipns` directory.
+Whilst that works for a time, it's unfortunately not very stable, presumably due to the resource requirements of the IPFS daemon compared to what my puny server can offer.

-Rather than relying on that IPFS daemon being up 24/7, it's instead much easier to run `ipfs get /ipns/chriswarbo.net` to grab a copy of the latest site, then move it into place.
+Rather than relying on the IPFS daemon being up 24/7, it's instead much easier to run `ipfs get /ipns/chriswarbo.net` to grab a copy of the latest site, then move it into place.
 The downside to this is having multiple copies of the site on disk (since it's in the site's IPFS datastore too).
 For small sites this